pfalcon/pycopy-lib/urllib.urequest/README.rst

 * Whenever possible, use ``urllib.urequest``.
 * If you write a once-off, throw-away app where you don't care about efficiency, you can use ``urequests``.
-* If you wrote that for very small system and above didn't work, can give ``uurequests`` a try.
+* If you wrote that for very small system and the above didn't work, can give ``uurequests`` a try.
-* If you devel an async app, use ``uaiohttpclient``.
+* If you develop an async app, use ``uaiohttpclient``.
 * If you need support for more HTTP protocol features, use ``uaiohttpclient`` and write an async app.